Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 certificate (minus the extension).
 So if your filename is `mycert.x509` the certificate will be added with the alias of `mycert`.

-Be aware that certificates coming from Azure KeyVault take precendence over side-loaded certificates.
+Be aware that certificates coming from Azure KeyVault take precedence over side-loaded certificates.

 ## Testing the current version under development